GuyWicks/ArchDown/README.md

 - [ ] Develop a 'heirarchy' of concepts
 - [ ] Build lines
 - [ ] Build line routing algo
+- [ ] Review pixie vs native SVG

+## Idea's
+- Use 'weight' (vertical) and 'attraction' (horiz) to layout concepts
+- Business are lighter, technology is heavier
+- Interfaces are lighter than components
+- Composed components add weight
+- Simplify the Archi model
+- Services are light
+- Collaboration increases attraction